 Legal Help After a Disaster

 The aftermath of a disaster brings numerous challenges, from securing basic needs to navigating complex legal issues.
-If you have been impacted by California’s wildfires, resources are available to assist with securing federal aid, filing insurance claims, replacing lost legal documents, resolving landlord-tenant disputes, consumer protection matters, and more.
+If you have been impacted by a disaster in California, resources are available to assist with securing federal aid, filing insurance claims, replacing lost legal documents, resolving landlord-tenant disputes, consumer protection matters, and more.

-Below, you’ll find links to key resources that provide legal assistance and support during disaster recovery.
+Below are key resources to legal assistance and support during disaster recovery.

 Download a “Legal Assistance After a Disaster” pamphlet in your preferred language: